rrich-kray/coding-quiz/README.md

 ![Content Prompt Screenshot](./assets/images/screen3.png)

 The game ends when all questions have been answered or if time runs out prior to completion of the quiz.
-If the latter occurs, the user will be presented with the following prompt;
+Failing to complete the quiz within the allotted timeframe will cause the following prompt to appear;

 ![Invalid input prompt screenshot](./assets/images/screen7.png)

-By contrast, if the user completes the quiz before time runs out, the following prompt displays;
+Completing the quiz will cause the following prompt to display;

 ![Invalid input prompt screenshot](./assets/images/screen8.png)